angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 Lotus Petal, LED, and 2 Cabal Rituals.
 Then with no cantrips, I don’t feel confident letting this game going long, so I set up a pass-the-turn pile with Laboratory Maniac, going straight to 10 life.
-If he draws a tutor, or the Tendrils I die, but that is only a 5 outer, so Im quite happy playing against those odds.
+If he draws a tutor, or the Tendrils I die, but that is only a 5 outer, so I'm quite happy playing against those odds.
 Ben hits a Ponder, shuffles, and hits the Tutor.
 GG

 Player: Doishy